 Our Children at Church helpers are all CRB checked and a number are full time teachers.
 We always welcome extra offers of help – could it be you?

-First few "Children at Church" services for 2017 will be as follows:
+The next "Children at Church" services for 2018 will be as follows:

 24 June at 9.30 am

 29 July - There will be no Informal Family Worship at 9.30 am

 At special times of the year we hold Family Services with the children in mind, such as the Crib Service or on Good Friday.

 We also hold regular “Parade Services” when our Scout and Guide sections attend and these are also designed for all age groups.

 Everyone is most welcome – see the leaflet for details.